South Carolina wildfires falsely linked to 'smart city' plans

 In early March, Horry County -- which includes the resort area of Myrtle Beach -- experienced several fires including the Carolina Forest wildfire (archived here), but "there are no wildfires inside the city," Meredith Denari, the city's communications director, told AFP on March 4.

-More than 2,000 acres (809 hectares) have burned in an area about 10 miles (16 kms) from the city, with the city's fire department providing aid (archived here).
+More than 2,000 acres (809 hectares) burned in an area about 10 miles (16 kms) from the city, with the city's fire department providing aid (archived here).
 The fire has been contained to almost half its original size, according to county authorities (archived here).

 Horry County has a history of bad fire seasons.
 In 1976, the county experienced the largest forest fire ever recorded (archived here) in South Carolina, with about 30,000 acres (12,141 hectares) burned.